 The driving force for all climate-determining processes is solar radiation.
 The interaction of solar (position of the earth as a planet in the solar system), meteorological (physical and chemical processes in the atmosphere) and geographical (land/water distribution, relief, ocean currents, etc.) conditions basically creates the climate.

 The radiation incident on the earth from the sun is, as a primary energy source, also the prerequisite for almost all life processes on earth, if one disregards for once the "black smokers" of the deep-sea trenches and their living creatures.
 The solar radiation arriving at the upper boundary of the atmosphere on a cm2 perpendicularly facing the sun is 8.4 J (joules) per second; this corresponds to an average of 1,367 watts/m2/sec.
 This amount of radiation, known as the solar constant, varies by about ± 3.4% over the course of the year, depending on the position of the Earth relative to the Sun.
-At the time of solar nearness (perihelion: currently 3 January: 2nd-5th depending on leap year) it increases to 1,420 W/m2/sec and at solar remoteness (aphelion: 5 July: 3rd-6th depending on leap year) it is 1,325 W/m2/sec.
-The slightly elliptical orbit of the Earth around the Sun with a point far from the Sun and a point close to the Sun, but above all the inclination of the Earth's axis to the Earth's orbit around the Sun (◘ Fig. A-35) also explain the sequence of the seasons and their occurrence in the different latitudes and the differences between the northern and southern hemispheres.
+At the time of solar proximity (perihelion: currently 3 January: 2nd-5th depending on leap year) it increases to 1,420 W/m2/sec and at solar remoteness (aphelion: 5 July: 3rd-6th depending on leap year) it is 1,325 W/m2/sec.
+The slightly elliptical orbit of the Earth around the Sun with a point a bit farer from the Sun and a point a bit closer to the Sun, but above all the inclination of the Earth's axis to the Earth's orbit around the Sun (◘ Fig. A-35) also explain the sequence of the seasons and their occurrence in the different latitudes and the differences between the northern and southern hemispheres.
 On average, only about half of the radiation at the upper atmospheric boundary reaches the Earth's surface.

 Fig. A-35 Scheme for explaining the seasons based on the astronomical conditions of the Earth's orbit and the inclination of the Earth's axis relative to the orbital plane (ecliptic) (solstice line: summer or winter point; equinoctial line: equinoxes, spring or autumn point) (modified from Schönwiese 1994).